Leonard Warren: Biography

-In 1948, Warren sang in the first-ever live telecast from the Metropolitan Opera.
-Verdi's Otello was broadcast complete by ABC-TV on November 29, 1948, the opening night of the season.
+In 1948, Warren sang in the first-ever live television broadcast from the Metropolitan Opera.
+Verdi's Otello was aired complete by ABC-TV on November 29, 1948, the opening night of the season.
 Ramón Vinay was Otello, Licia Albanese was Desdemona, and Warren sang the role of Iago.

 In 1958, Warren toured the USSR.
 He was one of the few American artists invited to do so and had great success at concerts in Leningrad and Kyiv.
 The concerts were recorded and excerpts have been released by RCA Victor on the album Leonard Warren: On Tour in Russia, available on both LP and CD.